Organization of Turkic States: Current

-Observer states
+Observers

+Additionally, Economic Cooperation Organization has been granted an observer status in 2023, making Iran, Pakistan and Tajikistan indirect observers.

 Possible future members and observers

-In 2020, Ukrainian Deputy Foreign Minister Emine Ceppar stated Ukraine wanted to be an observer.
+In 2020, Ukrainian Deputy Foreign Minister Emine Ceppar, who is of Crimean Tatar descent, stated Ukraine wanted to be an observer.
+Crimea is the homeland of the Crimean Tatars.

 Turkish Minister of Foreign Affairs Mevlüt Çavuşoğlu announced that Turkmenistan, currently an observer state, could become a full member during the 2022 Organization of Turkic States summit.

 Former applicants

 On 3 May 2021, the Islamic Republic of Afghanistan officially applied for observer status.
-But with the Taliban overthrowing the Islamic Republic of Afghanistan with its Islamic Emirate of Afghanistan in August that year, the status of its application for observer status is uncertain.
+However, with its overthrow by the Taliban and the re-establishment of the Islamic Emirate of Afghanistan in August that year, the status of its application for observer status is uncertain.